10 Best Things To Do In Honolulu When It Rains

 Pearl Harbor is one of the most infamous sites that Oahu has to offer and is a good way to spend an afternoon in rain or shine to learn of events that took place that morning and to commemorate those who lost their lives.

-An attack that took place here on December 7th 1941 by Japan’s Imperial army catapulted the United States into to the second World War and changed the course of history in the 20th century.
+An attack that took place here on December 7th, 1941 by Japan’s Imperial army catapulted the United States into the Second World War and changed the course of history in the 20th century.

 3) Get a Lomi Lomi Massage